SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wifi_throughput_ble_dual_role/readme.md

 1. Click on Tools and Simplicity Commander as shown below.

    ![](resources/readme/load_image1.png)

 2. Load the firmware image
 	- Select the board.
 	- Browse the application image (.hex) and click on Flash button.

    ![](resources/readme/load_image2.png)

 ### 5.3 Common Steps

-### 5.3.1 WLAN throughputs: UDP/TCP/SSL unidirectional:
+### 5.3.1 WLAN throughputs: UDP/TCP/SSL unidirectional

 1. Compile the project and flash the binary onto STM32